DatJaneDoe/BossRushRecharged/README.md

 Blastpopoulos is back, and hes hotter (and hungrier) than ever!
 Can your defenses stop his army of boss bloons and desire for grilled cheese?

+Features:
-Features: \n -12 modded bosses with new mechanics (no remakes like my last boss rush!)
+-12 modded bosses with new mechanics (no remakes like my last boss rush!)
 -Imported 3D models mostly created by PoppingProductionsYT \n -BTD6 Song Remixes by Pizet, Koblerino, Dinkledorf, and Zephyr TV!
 (Got permission to use or the artist said go ahead in the song description)
 -Low quality slideshow cutscenes made in clipart -DatJaneDoe Tower: Free tower that provides tips on how to beat the boss currently on screen.
 In story mode, can be upgraded by participating in a trivia minigame